awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.204.md

 You can restore snapshots of Aurora MySQL 1\.19\.\*, 2\.01\.\*, 2\.02\.\*, and 2\.03\.\* into Aurora MySQL 2\.04\.0\.
 You cannot restore snapshots of Aurora MySQL 1\.14\.\* or lower, 1\.15\.\*, 1\.16\.\*, 1\.17\.\*, 1\.18\.\* into Aurora MySQL 2\.04\.0\.
 This restriction is removed in Aurora MySQL 2\.04\.1\.

 If you have any questions or concerns, AWS Support is available on the community forums and through [AWS Premium Support](http://aws.amazon.com/support)\.
-For more information, see [Maintaining an Amazon Aurora DB Cluster](USER_UpgradeDBInstance.Maintenance.md)\.
+For more information, see [Maintaining an Amazon Aurora DB cluster](USER_UpgradeDBInstance.Maintenance.md)\.

 **Note**
  This version is currently not available in the AWS GovCloud \(US\-West\) \[us\-gov\-west\-1\] region\.
 There will be a separate announcement once it is made available\.

 **Note**
 The procedure to upgrade your DB cluster has changed\.
-For more information, see [Database Upgrades and Patches for Amazon Aurora MySQL](AuroraMySQL.Updates.md#AuroraMySQL.Updates.Patching)\.
+For more information, see [Database upgrades and patches for Amazon Aurora MySQL](AuroraMySQL.Updates.md#AuroraMySQL.Updates.Patching)\.

 ## Improvements<a name="AuroraMySQL.Updates.204.Improvements"></a>
 +  Supports GTID\-based replication\.
-For information about using GTID\-based replication with Aurora MySQL, see [Using GTID\-Based Replication for Aurora MySQL](mysql-replication-gtid.md)\.
+For information about using GTID\-based replication with Aurora MySQL, see [Using GTID\-based replication for Aurora MySQL](mysql-replication-gtid.md)\.
 +  Fixed an issue where an Aurora Replica incorrectly throws a`Running in read-only mode` error when a statement deleting or updating rows in a temporary table contains an InnoDB subquery\.

-## Integration of MySQL Bug Fixes<a name="AuroraMySQL.Updates.204.BugFixes"></a>
+## Integration of MySQL bug fixes<a name="AuroraMySQL.Updates.204.BugFixes"></a>
 +  Bug \#26225783: MYSQL CRASH ON CREATE TABLE \(REPRODUCEABLE\) \-> INNODB: ALONG SEMAPHORE WAIT\.